-Biorepack is dedicated to the management of biodegradable and compostable plastic packaging for the purposes of their recycling in the separate collection circuit of the organic fraction of municipal waste.
-It should be specified that in Italy this type of waste collection is regulated since 2010 through specific laws that also provide for the use of biodegradable and compostable plastic bags.
-It should be noted that the chain of competence in which the consortium operates is that of the organic fraction of municipal waste: the main goal is to transform organic waste into resources for agriculture and soils.
+Biorepack is dedicated to the management of biodegradable and compostable plastic packaging for the purposes of their recycling within the separate collection circuit of the organic fraction of municipal waste.
+It should be specified that in Italy this type of waste collection has been regulated since 2010 through specific laws that also provide for the use of biodegradable and compostable plastic bags.
+It should also be noted that the chain of competence in which the consortium operates is that of the organic fraction of municipal waste: the main goal is to transform organic waste into resources for agriculture and soils.

-Being present in the national waste management context only since early 2021 and operating in a different "sphere" than other packaging materials, representing an absolute novelty also for the CONAI system, it will be necessary to undertake innovative pathways.
+Biorepack has only been present in the national waste management context since early 2021 and has been operating in a different "sphere" than other packaging materials.
+Moreover, it also represents an absolute novelty for the CONAI system.
+This means it will need to undertake innovative pathways.